Zucchini-Tomato-Mozzarella-Chickpea Bake

 A simple layered bake with sliced zucchini, cherry tomatoes, chickpeas and low-fat mozzarella, seasoned with garlic and herbs.
+Light, satisfying and packed with plant protein.

 Ingredients